Try Carti Pro free for 14 days.Start free trial →

 • Refunds beyond policy require a named approver

-• Discounts have a max % and who can apply
+• Discounts have a max percentage and a clear rule for who can apply them

 • Regulated claims (health, money-back guarantees) get legal once-over

-• Data: never collect payment card details in chat; use checkout
+• Never collect payment card details in chat.
+Use checkout.

-• Exports: can you produce a thread if a payment partner asks?
+• Make sure you can produce a thread if a payment partner asks

 When to Revisit This Playbook